The tragic death of a baby girl found washed up on the beach has highlighted a shocking crisis of homelessness on the Gold Coast.

 It is quite disturbing that in most western countries, like Australia, the homelessness challenge is not a local council responsibility but a state-level issue.
 Competing for state funds against roads, police, education and hospitals.
 The state government public housing departments just do not have sufficient budget to meet the demands for temporary shelter.

 A holistic approach is required

-The most important outcome is to establish “House of Change” temporary home facilities and services in the community so that everybody knows there is a caring place of refuge where you receive real help to change your circumstances, keep your family unit together, and get back on track.
-Only then nobody needs to endure that killer fear of homelessness.
+The most important outcome is to establish a “House of Change”.
+Temporary home facilities and services in the community, so that everybody knows there is a caring place of refuge where you receive real help to change your circumstances.
+Keep your family unit together, and get back on track.
+Only then, nobody needs to endure that killer fear of homelessness.